Schweizer SGS 1-35: Variants

 The "C" stood for "Club" as this model was intended to be a high-performance sailplane for recreational, as opposed to competition, flying.
 It was designed to appeal to private owners, commercial rental operations and gliding clubs.
 The "C" has fixed landing gear and no provisions for water ballast.
+41 built.

 Competition use

 The 1-35 was only competitive for a very short period of time in the early 1970s before European sailplanes such as the Schempp-Hirth Mini-Nimbus and the Glasflügel Mosquito, both introduced in 1976, out-classed it.
 The metal wing, while of good quality construction, just could not be made to hold an airfoil profile to the same accuracy as a fiberglass wing.

 The SGS 1-35 would mark the last attempt by the company to produce a competition sailplane.

 The 1-35 quickly found a home as a club and personal glider and, other than in national or world-class competition, has proved popular due to its rugged metal airframe and aesthetic appeal.